dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/9-Wordplay.md

 Find all the palindromes in the word list.

 Tip: Use a loop that compares pairs of letters, starting at the outermost letters (indexes 0 and length - 1) and working inwards.
 If you find a pair that doesn't match, return `false` immediately.
 If you succeed in checking all pairs, return `true`.

+### Triple Double Letters

+The word `balloon` has two consecutive pairs of double letters.

+I'm thinking of a word that has *three* **consecutive** pairs of double letters.
+What could it be?